navanodonavan/MSAAI501FinalProject_Group7/README.md

-# Project Title : Predicting Emotion From Speech using CNN-LSTM model for an Speech Emotion Recognition (SER) System.
+# Project Title : Predicting Emotion From Speech using CNN-LSTM model for a Speech Emotion Recognition (SER) System.

 This project is a part of the AAI-501 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).